The Importance of Feedback

 Also, in some exit interviews we realised that people hadn’t taken opportunities to give feedback.
 If an individual had given certain feedback to certain people, some grievances might have been rectified.

 And to top it off, we noticed a dip in the quality of feedback from some more recent starters.
 The feedback, while of use, could’ve been more valuable with a little more clarity provided.
-As we grew as a business, giving someone the time and attention to showing them what good feedback looks like was getting overlooked.
+As Cronofy grew in headcount, giving someone the time and attention to show them what good feedback looks like was getting overlooked.

 So we want more and higher quality feedback provided across the business.
 Positive feedback is really easy - hey you’re amazing at this thing, keep doing this thing you’re amazing at.
 However, when it came to constructive, or often difficult feedback, people erred on the side of caution.
 There was definitely less of this type of feedback that, wouldn’t you know it, was the most useful to give!